Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 >
 > Fields can be queried in the same expression as the parent node, resulting in fast response times.
 Their content can optionally be stored to speed up display or sorting.
 Fields may also use a different analyzer than the parent node, which allows e.g. multiple languages to be handled separately.

 The eXist-db documentation describes several contexts in which fields may be useful, and the one we focus on here is that fields, like facets, can hold precomputed values.
-In the Ghost Hoax app we want to render a full formatted date as part of the information for each article, along the lines of:
+In the Ghost Hoax app we want to render a full formatted, human-readable date as part of the information for each article, along the lines of:

 <img src="facet-output-5.png" width="80%"/>

-The newspaper titles can be retrieved verbatim from the XML sources, but the article title and date that we render do not appear literally in the source documents:
+The newspaper titles can be retrieved verbatim from the XML sources, but the article title and date as we render them do not appear literally in the source documents:

-1. The article title may begin with a definite or indefinite article and we want to move those to the end, after an inserted comma and space, before sorting and rendering.
+1. The article title may begin with a definite or indefinite article that we want to move to the end, after an inserted comma and space, before sorting and rendering.
 For example, where the original title reads “A ghost, a bear, or a devil” we want to display “Ghost, a bear, or a devil, A”.
 2. The date information is present only in ISO format.
 For example, a date of September 24, 1836 is represented in the XML as `1836-09-24`, and we need to apply the XPath `format-date()` function to create user-friendly output.

-We choose fields, rather than facets, for this task because we don’t need to group and count by article titles or dates, we don’t need a hierarchy, and we don’t use these values to refine a query.
+We choose fields, rather than facets, for this task because 1) we don’t need to group and count by article titles or dates, 2) we don’t need a hierarchy, and 3) we don’t use these values to refine a query.
 All we need is to preconstruct string values and retrieve them (instead of computing them) at query time.
 ### 3.1.
 Configuring fields

 The simplest way to configure a field is to add a `<field>` element to the index file, as in: